KSP-KOS/KOS/doc/source/general/parts_and_partmodules.rst

 Examples::

-    // Change the altitude at which all the drouge chutes will deploy:
+    // Change the altitude at which all the drogue chutes will deploy:
     FOR somechute IN somevessel:PARTSNAMED("parachuteDrogue") {
       somechute:GETMODULE("ModuleParachute"):SETFIELD("DEPLOYALTITUDE", 1500).
     }.